SquireTournamentServices/MIPG-and-MSTR/MSIPG.md

 **4.1A.** In Multiplayer game modes, subsequent Unsporting Conduct - Minor infractions still carry the penalty of a Game Loss.
 This means the player effectively receives a Match Loss.

+**Edits**

+_Examples_

+1. _A player uses excessively vulgar and profane language._
+2. _A player inappropriately demands to a judge that their opponent receive a penalty._
+3. _A player appeals to the Head Judge before waiting for the floor judge to issue a ruling._
+4. _A player throws their deck on the ground after losing a game._
+5. _A player leaves excessive trash in the play area after leaving the table._
+6. _A player fails to follow the request of a tournament official to leave the play area._
+7. **A player fails to follow the tournament's organizer code of conduct.**

 ## 4.2.
 Unsporting Conduct — Major

 **Policy Additions**